Environmental Initiatives

 Natural capital initiatives policy

-Our business operations utilize nature as a critical capital resource and, in doing so, impact the natural environment.
+NICIGAS Group’s business operations utilize nature as a critical capital resource and, in doing so, impact the natural environment.
 To ensure sustainable corporate growth while contributing to local communities, we believe it is essential to reevaluate our business approach and transform it to balance environmental conservation with revenue expansion.
-To this end, we analyze nature-related risks within our business and correspondingly implements measures to address environmental challenges.
+To this end, we identify and analyze nature-related risks and opportunities within our business and correspondingly implements measures to address environmental challenges.

 Disclosure based on TNFD framework